DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 The next step is to select the placement window.

-We show 3 options for the placement window, which correspond to terms in the academic year:
+We show 3 radio button options for the placement window, which correspond to terms in the academic year:

 - Autumn term
 - Spring term